w-yeehong/tp/docs/DeveloperGuide.md

 1. **Allocating a patient to a room in Covigent**

     1. Prerequisites: User is viewing the room tab.
 Patient details has already been input into Covigent.
 Rooms must already have been initalized.

-    1. Test case: `allocateroom 1 n/John Doe`<br>
-    **Expected**: Patient John Doe is allocated to Room #1.
-Details of the room will be shown in the details panel.

-   1. Test case: `allocateroom n/John Doe`<br>
-    **Expected**: No patient is allocated to room.
-Error details shown in the result box.

 ### Saving data